device42/device42-docs/docs/solution-guides/jira-service-management-integration.md

 ## Device42 for Jira Service Management

-_This section is about [Device42 for JSM](https://marketplace.atlassian.com/apps/1218369/device42-for-jira-service-management) integration.
-Refer to [Device42 for JSM Assets section](#configure-device42-for-jsm-assets-the-settings-tab), and the sections that follow, for information on using the [Device42 for JSM Assets](https://marketplace.atlassian.com/apps/1229672/device42-for-jira-service-management-assets?hosting=cloud&tab=overview) app._
+_This section is about the [Device42 for JSM](https://marketplace.atlassian.com/apps/1218369/device42-for-jira-service-management) app.
+Refer to the [Device42 for JSM Assets section](#configure-device42-for-jsm-assets-the-settings-tab) for information on the [Device42 for JSM Assets](https://marketplace.atlassian.com/apps/1229672/device42-for-jira-service-management-assets?hosting=cloud&tab=overview) app._

 JSM Cloud seamlessly integrates with Device42 using the [Device42 for Jira Service Management app available from the Atlassian Marketplace](https://marketplace.atlassian.com/apps/1218369/device42-for-jira-service-management).
 The Device42 JSM app efficiently transmits data and augments JSM Cloud capabilities.